Cloud seeding: Salts

-In mid-altitude clouds, the usual seeding strategy has been based on the fact that the equilibrium vapor pressure is lower over ice than over water.
-The formation of ice particles in supercooled clouds allows those particles to grow at the expense of liquid droplets.
-If sufficient growth takes place, the particles become heavy enough to fall as precipitation from clouds that otherwise would produce no precipitation.
-This process is known as "static" seeding.

-Seeding of warm-season or tropical cumulonimbus (convective) clouds seeks to exploit the latent heat released by freezing.
-This strategy of "dynamic" seeding assumes that the additional latent heat adds buoyancy, strengthens updrafts, ensures more low-level convergence, and ultimately causes rapid growth of properly selected clouds.

-Cloud seeding chemicals may be dispersed by aircraft or by dispersion devices located on the ground (generators or canisters fired from anti-aircraft guns or rockets).
-For release by aircraft, silver iodide flares are ignited and dispersed as an aircraft flies through the inflow of a cloud.
-When released by devices on the ground, the fine particles are carried downwind and upward by air currents after release.

 Electric charges

-Since 2021, the United Arab Emirates has been using a new technology: drones equipped with a payload of electric-charge emission instruments and customised sensors fly at low altitudes and deliver an electric charge to air molecules.
-This method produced a significant rainstorm in July 2021.
-For instance, in Al Ain it rained 6.9 millimetres on 20–21 July.
+Since 2021, the United Arab Emirates have been using drones equipped with a payload of electric-charge emission instruments and customized sensors that fly at low altitudes and deliver an electric charge to air molecules.
+This method may have contributed to a significant rainstorm in July 2021.
+For instance, in Al Ain it rained 6.9 millimeters (¼ inch) on 20–21 July.

 Infrared laser pulses

 An electronic mechanism was tested in 2010, when infrared laser pulses were directed to the air above Berlin by researchers from the University of Geneva.
 The experimenters posited that the pulses would encourage atmospheric sulfur dioxide and nitrogen dioxide to form particles that would then act as seeds.